 - $10,000 to $50,000 – These are likely for cases with minor injuries, little to no medical intervention, and quick recovery.
 If the catheter cracked but didn’t lead to lasting damage, the payout stays small.

 - $150,000 to $300,000 – This middle tier fits the bulk of claims.
-Someone suffered infection, blood clot, or moderate complications.
+Someone suffered an infection, a blood clot, or moderate complications.
 Treatment required hospitalization.
 Medical bills stacked up.
 Maybe they missed work.
 It didn’t ruin their life, but it left a scar—literally or financially.

 - $500,000+ – These are the catastrophic outcomes: permanent injuries, emergency surgeries, cardiac trauma, long-term disability, or wrongful death.
 A high six-figure settlement is possible if a lawyer proves both the severity of harm and that Bard’s actions showed serious disregard for patient safety.

+Settlement values in Bard powerport settlement and PowerPort lawsuit settlement amounts are influenced by trial outcomes, litigation progress, and the severity of injuries.
 Some estimates go even higher.
 A few legal analysts suggest individual cases could break $1 million if they involve egregious injury or Bard’s internal documents show reckless behavior.

 What Factors Affect How Much You Could Get?